-Note: Because files created during the full sync flow are inconsistent, we cannot use them to restore our VM to a consistent point in time.
-That is because during the full sync flow, the VM still serves I/Os, therefore data in disks might change during the full sync operation itself.
-This means that a delta sync operation needs to be performed right after the full sync operation, which creates a consistent point-in-time copy that can be used later for a restore operation.
+Note: Because files created during the full sync flow are inconsistent, we cannot use them to restore the VM to a consistent point in time.
+That reason is because during the full sync flow, the VM still serves I/Os, and data in disks might change during the full sync operation itself.
+A delta sync operation must be performed right after the full sync operation, which creates a consistent point-in-time copy that can be used later for a restore operation.

-4.2 Transparent Snapshots creation
+4.2 Transparent snapshots creation

 - 1. After the full sync is complete, PowerProtect Data Manager issues a snapshot creation operation (see Figure 6). - 2.
-PowerProtect Data Manager requests a sync operation against vCenter - 3.
+PowerProtect Data Manager requests a sync operation against vCenter. - 3.
 The API calls are passed to the ESXi host after the location is resolved.
 In this step, the TSDM has no active role because no data transfer occurs. - 4.
 The ESXi host communicates with the relevant VM asset using VAIO, and the snapshot is persisted to the Snapshot Extent Store (SES).

 Note: The Snapshot Extent Store (SES) is dynamically created during snapshot creation and is deleted when the snapshot is retired.
 The SES stores the bitmaps that correspond to the data in the disk at that time.
-The SES uses thin allocated space across the overall datastore space and does not affect the specific VM quota.
+The SES uses thin-allocated space across the overall datastore space and does not affect the specific VM quota.

 - 5. Using the SES, the VAIO filter takes the bitmap in memory and saves it.
 Because all of it is bitmap based, creating the transparent snapshot is fast, which reduces the read/write latency. - 6.
-After the bitmap is persisted, the filter can start tracking changes on the disk again, using a new bitmap.
+After the bitmap is persisted, the filter can start tracking changes on the disk again, using a new bitmap. - 7.
+The snapshot operation is marked as finished.
+PowerProtect Data Manager can use the VM Direct Engine to access the vCenter level task completion and get the snapshot UUID that was created.